The Royal Festival Hall South Bank Centre, London 27th September 2000

 Performing for their 25th anniversary, Pere Ubu delivered such a marvelous performance as to bring me around to wondering why I don’t listen to this band everyday.
 And why are they not lauded as the one of the best of the last quarter century?
 Why is Pere Ubu not a household word?
 Just as well really, as they do inspire that very possessive cult underground sort of attitude among their fine stock of fans.
 Not many other bands since could dismiss their powerful influence, and most worth a shit have happily given credit where credit is due.

 However up and down the reception of Pere Ubu has been over the last 25 years, the Royal Festival Hall definitely got a good dose of the up.
-Dave Thomas led the
+Dave Thomas led the band through an alphabetical play list of all the best

 Continue reading Pere Ubu (live) […]